What Are Vowels? Definition, Sounds, Rules, and Examples

 1. Learn the letters

-Practice short vowel words like cat, bed, pig, hot, and sun.
+Practice words like cat, bed, pig, hot, and sun.

 3. Add long vowel patterns